We all have a role to play in protecting ourselves online. You can reduce your risk from online threats by following these simple cyber safe actions.

 Scammers are criminals who deceive people into paying money or providing their personal information.
 Scams are always evolving and becoming increasingly sophisticated, making them more difficult to detect.
 That’s why it’s important to learn how to spot and avoid scams.

 There are many techniques that scammers use to deceive people.
-Some common warning signs to be aware of:
+Common warning signs include:

 To keep safe from scams: